The King County Council is most likely days away from adopting a new, market-based program it hopes will create more affordable housing on Vashon.

 • Increasing the height limit in the central core of Vashon Town from two stories to three, to give developers more flexibility.
 Higher height limits in Town outside the core would remain unchanged.

-• Requiring just one off-street parking space for any townhouse, apartment or other multi-family unit in Town.
+• Requiring just one off-street parking space for any townhouse, apartment or other multi-family unit in town.
 Existing regulations can require up to two.
 Parking can a major expense for developers; On Vashon, House said, most renters — even in larger units — have just one car.

 • Designating the 14 acres on which Brown proposes to build deep-green housing a “Regenerative Development Demonstration Project.”
-As previously reported in the Beachcomber, the designation would, among other things, authorize county officials to expedite permits if the project meets certain affordable-housing thresholds.
+As previously reported in The Beachcomber, the designation would, among other things, authorize county officials to expedite permits if the project meets certain affordable-housing thresholds.

 • Commissioning a study, to be completed in 2027, on whether the county should regulate short-term rentals, such as AirBNBs and VRBOs, and, if so, how.
 Some Vashon residents have pointed to the conversion of long-term rental housing to short-term rentals as a major factor in the island’s affordability crisis.